Eerovil/TrackLater/README.md

 Forgot to track your time for work?
 TrackLater helps you track time after-the-fact by combining clues and showing your day on a simple timeline view.

-Implementation notes
+# Implementation notes

-Every module will separate their issues, time-entries and projects by 'group'.
-This will make inter-module communication simple: e.g. commits made in the git repository for group x will be attributed to the corresponding Toggl project for group x.
+Every module separates their issues, time-entries and projects by 'group'.
+This makes inter-module communication simple: e.g. commits made in the git repository for group x will be attributed to the corresponding Toggl project for group x.

-Groups are arbitary, and decided by the user when creating their settings file.
-A good way to choose your amount of groups would either be to create a group for each client/work project.
+Groups are arbitrary and decided by the user when creating their settings file.
+A good way to choose your amount of groups is to create a group for each client/work project.

+An important backbone for TimeLater is https://github.com/sourcegraph/thyme.
+The thyme module assumes an implementation where every day is stored in a file named YYYY-MM-DD.json.
+It's recommended to set up an automatic thyme tracking script for this.

-Settings guide
+# Settings guide

 Each module has their own settings dict, containing a settings dict for each group.
 There is also a 'global' key for non-group specific settings.